gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 One way to fix this with hardware to to use a simple pulse-width extender circuit as shown below:

-{{% img src="led-pulse-extending-circuit-schematic-annotated-rc-mosfet.png" width="650" caption="The schematic for a LED pulse width extending circuit.
+{{% figure src="led-pulse-extending-circuit-schematic-annotated-rc-mosfet.png" width="650" caption="The schematic for a LED pulse width extending circuit.
 It converts a short pulse that would not be seen into a longer pulse which is visible." %}}

 This circuit uses an RC network to form a time delay.
 When the short pulse arrives, the MOSFET is turned on almost immediately, and the LED lights up.
 When the pulse stops, the diode prevents the capacitor from discharging immediately, and instead has to discharge slowly through the resistor.
 The MOSFET/LED remain on until the voltage on the capacitor drops below the MOSFET's gate-source threshold voltage (or something close to that).